Lesterpaintstheworld/AutonomousAIs/missions/sentiment_analysis_strategy/output.md

 - Continuous monitoring of AI interactions for improvement opportunities.

 ### Next Steps
-1. Analyze current NLP techniques and identify gaps for emotional recognition integration.
+1. Analyze existing NLP techniques and emotional recognition methods to identify opportunities for integration.
 2. Finalize guidelines on combining BERT with existing systems.
 3. Implement evaluation metrics and refine the system based on findings.
 4. Summarize and document findings in a structured format.